simov/purest/README.md

 **Note:** inside `before[verb/all]` hook `this` points to that provider's instance.

-> Take a look at the [config/hooks.js][purest-hooks] file as it contains a couple of hooks bundled with Purest.
+> Take a look at the [examples][examples-custom] and the [config/hooks.js][purest-hooks] file as it contains a couple of hooks bundled with Purest.

 The only thing that you want modify in a `before[verb/all]` hook is the `options` argument.
-These hooks are executed right before the [request][request] is started, so that's the last chance to dynamically modify some of the passed options to the request in Purest. *The [request's defaults][request-defaults] method (if present) is executed after the hook.*
+These hooks are executed right before the [request][request] is started, so that's the last chance to dynamically modify some of the passed options to that request in Purest. *The [request's defaults][request-defaults] method (if present) is executed after the hook.*

 **Note:** Always write tests for your hooks, and execute those tests each time after upgrade to a newer version of Purest!